Automatic Construction of Clinical Scoring Systems with LLM Agents: Experimental details

 \subsection{Baselines}

-We note that none of the existing score-learning or interpretable modeling approaches natively support the construction of unit-weighted $N$-of-$M$ clinical checklists as produced by \texttt{AgentScore}.
+We note that most existing score-learning or interpretable modeling approaches do not natively support the construction of unit-weighted $N$-of-$M$ clinical checklists as produced by \texttt{AgentScore}.
 Methods such as RiskSLIM, FasterRisk, and pooled piecewise-linear rule (PLR) variants optimize over sparse linear models with integer or real-valued coefficients, but do not enforce unit weights or checklist-style aggregation.
-AutoScore can generate integer-valued point systems, but the resulting scores are not bounded and may assign large cumulative point totals, which complicates memorability and bedside use in practice.
+AutoScore can generate integer-valued point systems, but the resulting scores are not bounded and may assign large cumulative point totals, complicating memorability and bedside use.
+Optimal Checklists is the closest exception: it learns unit-weighted $N$-of-$M$ checklists, but only over a fixed, pre-specified candidate feature set.
+It therefore does not address the complementary problem central to \texttt{AgentScore}: constructing clinically meaningful derived rules, such as ratios, temporal changes, thresholded trends, or logical compositions, before validating and assembling them into a deployable checklist.

 To ensure a fair and meaningful comparison, we restrict all integer-based baselines to the coefficient set $\{-1, 0, +1\}$ and limit model sparsity to match the maximum number of rules used by \texttt{AgentScore}.
 This aligns the hypothesis classes as closely as possible while preserving each method’s native optimization procedure.